 - 1. Identify and then evaluate personal goals for each placement. - 2.
-Write a report of a Significant Learning Experience, where you will look at an incident in detail.
+Write a report of a Significant Learning Experience, where you will look at a particular incident in detail.
 You will need to bring this for discussion in small groups during the placement debrief. - 3.
-Complete a separate learning log for each week of your placement - Build your reflections over your three placements, which will help you write your level 6 Occupational Therapy Professional Reflexivity and Practice assignment.
+Complete a separate learning log for each week of your placement - 4.
+Build your reflections over your three placements, which will help you write your level 6 Professional Reflexivity in Practice module assignment.